The Graph Network In Depth - Part 1

 Curators and delegators will curate and delegate via Graph Explorer.
-When we launch the network, Graph Explorer will be a fully decentralized application, and using it will require a dApp-enabled browser with an Ethereum wallet.
+Users will be able to curate and delegate through the Graph Explorer, that will be a fully decentralized application that requires a dApp-enabled browser with an Ethereum wallet.

 The Graph Network includes smart contracts that run on Ethereum combined with a variety of additional services and clients that operate off-chain.

 The query market serves a similar purpose to an API in a traditional cloud-based application—efficiently serving data required by a front end running on a user’s device.
 The key difference is that whereas a traditional API is operated by a single economic entity that users have no say over, the query market comprises a decentralized network of Indexers, all competing to provide the best service at the best price.

 This redundancy means that even if a single Indexer goes offline, as long as there exists demand for querying a dataset, other Indexers will be incentivized to absorb the additional work.

 Transactions in the query market are priced based on the bandwidth and compute required to process the query.

 Let’s take a look at what a typical flow might look like for a consumer interacting with the query market.

 - Service Discovery.
 The consumer asks The Graph which Indexers have the data they are interested in.